Week-5/ecommerce/README.md

 - Utilize more of GitHub feats, e.g. labeling issues and PRs
 - Create a global variable for user' session
   - this will eliminate multiple instances of user in each controller and routes all while persisting user activities and login status
-- Create a designated db table for category
+- Create a designated class model and db table for scalability and in efforts of reducing DRY codes
-  - this will eliminate some DRY codes in the /controllers/category.js
+  - separate users into admin/customer class models
+  - the category will have its own class model and db table
+  - separate items per category
 - User receives an email confirmation after an account creation / update
 - Log in page
   - 2FA functionality